Capital One (COF)

 New regulation after the 2008 financial crisis requires that all firms must maintain a Tier 1 capital ratio greater than 4.5%.
 On top of this, there are additional buffers based on scale, risk profile, and other regulatory classifications, so that at the end of the day, firms generally must maintain a 7-10% ratio at minimum.

-12. Key Takeaways from Capital One’s Q3 Results
+12. Key Takeaways from Capital One’s Q4 Results

 13. Is Now The Time To Buy Capital One?

-There are a lot of things to like about Capital One.
-First off, its revenue growth was good over the last five years and is expected to accelerate over the next 12 months.
-And while its improving efficiency ratio shows the business has become more productive, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+There’s plenty to admire about Capital One.
+First off, its revenue growth was solid over the last five years and is expected to accelerate over the next 12 months.
+And while its TBVPS growth was uninspiring over the last five years, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
 On top of that, its expanding net interest margin shows its loan book is becoming more profitable.

-Capital One’s P/E ratio based on the next 12 months is 11.4x.
-When scanning the financials space, Capital One trades at a fair valuation.
+Capital One’s P/E ratio based on the next 12 months is 11.2x.
+Looking at the financials space right now, Capital One trades at a compelling valuation.
 If you’re a fan of the business and management team, now is a good time to scoop up some shares.